 Illegal Activities

-If a tenant engages in illegal activity on the premises, the South Carolina landlord can bypass the notice period and proceed directly with eviction.
-This zero-tolerance approach underscores the gravity of maintaining lawful conduct within South Carolina rental properties.
+If a tenant engages in illegal activity on the premises or causes severe property damages, a South Carolina landlord can bypass the notice period and proceed directly with eviction.
+This zero-tolerance approach helps landlords maintain lawful conduct within South Carolina rental properties.

 Non-Renewal of Lease

-When a lease term concludes, tenants are expected to vacate unless a renewal has been agreed upon.
-Failure to leave can lead to eviction, for which landlords must provide a 7-day or 30-day notice to quit, depending on the tenancy type.
+When a lease term ends, tenants are expected to vacate unless a renewal has been signed.
+Failure to leave can lead to eviction.
+Landlords must provide a 7-day or 30-day written notice to quit.
+The type of written notice will depend on the tenancy type.

 - Find the justice court that has jurisdiction over the rental property.
 This can be done by looking up the property's address on the South Carolina Judicial Department website.